Assisting Chicago Metra Train Accident Victims

-The Chicago Metra Rail System is a commuter rail service located in the Chicago metropolitan area.
+The Chicago Metra Rail System is a commuter rail service in the Chicago metropolitan area.
 The System currently operates 242 stations and has 11 separate rail lines.
 Moreover, it is the fourth busiest commuter rail system in the United States.
-As of a few years ago, 83.4 million passengers utilized the System.
+Over 80 million passengers utilize the system.
 However, the breadth of the Chicago Metra train system makes the potential for accidents all the more likely.

-In order to recover compensation in a Chicago Metra accident case, an injured passenger must be able to demonstrate that the train operator, Metra, or some other entity or agency was responsible for causing the accident.
+In order to recover compensation in a Chicago Metra injury case, a passenger must be able to demonstrate that the train operator, Metra, or some other entity or agency was responsible for causing the accident.
 Every personal injury train accident case consists of two components: liability and damages.
-The liability portion of the case goes to fault, or responsibility, for the accident; while damages go to the amount necessary to compensate the injured victim.
+The liability portion of the case goes to fault, or responsibility, for the accident.
+Damages is the amount necessary to compensate the accident victim.

-In most train accident cases, drivers, governmental entities, and their insurers try to limit their liability exposure to the greatest extent possible.
-Therefore, it is important that you have a Chicago train accident lawyer representing you at all times throughout your case.
+In most train accident cases Metra will try to limit their liability exposure to the greatest extent possible.
+Therefore, it is important that you have a Chicago Metra train accident lawyer representing you.

-If you have sustained serious injuries and damages in a Chicago Metra train accident, the train accident attorneys at Abels & Annes, P.C. may be able to help you prove the legal elements of your personal injury claim, including the nature and extent of your injuries and damages.
+If you sustain serious injuries and damages in a Metra collision, the Chicago train accident attorneys at Abels & Annes, P.C. may be able to help.
+We will look to prove the legal elements of your personal injury claim, including your injuries and damages.

 Mechanics of Injury

-During a Metra train accident, passengers can be thrown around the rail car or violently thrashed forwards and backwards in their seats.
-This can lead to the potential for soft tissue injuries and even bone fractures.
-Because Metra trains are often very crowded – especially during rush hour – standing passengers can be thrown to the floor and suffer a broken bone or serious closed head injury, such as a traumatic brain injury, in the event of an accident.
+During a Metra train accident, passengers can be thrown around the rail car.
+They can also be violently knocked forwards and backwards in their seats.
+This can lead to the potential serious injuries.
+Metra trains are often very full – especially during rush hour – with people standing.
+An accident can throw passengers to the floor or against a fixed object.
+They may suffer a broken bone or serious closed head injury, such as a traumatic brain injury.

 Proving Responsibility on the Part of the Metra Train Operator

 In order to successfully prove negligence against the train operator, the injured train passenger must be able to show that the operator deviated from the standard of care.
-A Metra train operator may violate the standard of care by engaging in distracted operation or by operating the train in a careless, reckless, or negligent manner under the circumstances (e.g., exceeding the posted train speed limit).
-An operator may also violate the standard of care if he or she is under the influence of drugs or alcohol at the time the accident occurs.
+A Metra train operator may violate the standard of care by engaging in distracted operation or by operating the train in a careless, reckless, or negligent manner under the circumstances.
+For example, exceeding the posted train speed limit.
+An operator may also violate the standard of care if he or she is under the influence of drugs or alcohol.

-Assuming the train driver engages in negligent operation, the injured passenger must also be able to show that this violation resulted in injury and damages.
+Assuming the train driver engages in negligent operation, the accident victim must also be able to show that this violation resulted in injury and damages.
 Injuries originating from some other source are generally not compensable as part of a personal injury case.
-However, if the Metra train accident exacerbates a preexisting injury or medical condition, the victim may establish liability to the extent the accident worsened that injury or condition.
+However, if the Metra train accident exacerbates a preexisting injury or medical condition, the victim may establish liability.
+This would be to the extent that the accident made that injury or condition worse.

-If the train driver was driving carefully and did not do anything wrong, the injured train passenger must be able to show that another train driver negligently collided with the train.
-In some cases, train dispatchers may ultimately be on the hook for negligence if they fail to do their jobs correctly and a train accident ensues.
+If the train driver was driving carefully and did not do anything wrong, the plaintiff must show the negligence of another party.
+For example, another train operator may have been at fault.
+Or, in some cases train dispatchers could ultimately be on the hook for negligence if they fail to do their jobs correctly and a train accident ensues.

-A Chicago Metra train accident attorney can take the appropriate legal action against a negligent train operator who causes an accident.
+A Chicago Metra train accident attorney can take appropriate legal action against a negligent operator who causes a collision.